Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Genuine multipartite entanglement

 In the LOSR paradigm, the distinction between a classical and a quantum resource shared among some parties is the distinction between sharing classical randomness and sharing entanglement.
-This can be fruitfully understood in a {\em causal} manner: the distinction concerns whether the systems in the possession of the parties are influenced by a common cause that is classical or by one that is quantum.
-Consequently, the natural manner of defining a resource of 3-way nonclassicality is to consider resourcefulness relative to a set of operations wherein all 2-way nonclassicality is considered free---that is, where 2-way common causes are allowed to be quantum---while the 3-way common cause is required to be classical.
-Thus, we define genuinely 3-way {\em nonclassicality} for quantum states and for nonlocal boxes (as well as for other types of multipartite processes, such as quantum measurements, quantum channels, and multi-time processes) as those that are nonfree relative to {\em LOSR supplemented by 2-way shared entanglement (LOSR2WSE)}.\footnote{One can define genuinely $k$-way nonclassicality among $n$ parties (where $k\leq n$) in an analogous manner: via LOSR supplemented by $(k-1)$-way shared entanglement~\cite{navascues2020genuine}.} \begin{defn} A nonlocal box is {\em genuinely 3-way nonlocal} and an entangled state is {\em genuinely 3-way entangled} if and only if they cannot be obtained by local operations together with a source of correlations consisting of shared entanglement between each pair of parties and shared randomness among all three. \end{defn} These notions are illustrated in Fig.~\ref{genuinely3way} and Fig.~\ref{non_locality.pdf}.
-Ref.~\cite{wolfe2019quantum} discusses boxes that are genuinely 3-way nonlocal in this sense, and Ref.~\cite{navascues2020genuine} discusses states that are genuinely 3-way entangled in this sense.
-The associated causal structure has been termed the ``quantum triangle scenario with shared randomness''~\cite{wolfe2019quantum,kraft2020quantum}.
+Consequently, the natural manner of defining a resource of 3-way nonclassicality is to consider resourcefulness relative to a set of operations wherein all 2-way nonclassicality is considered free---that is, where 2-way common sources are allowed to be quantum---while the 3-way common source is required to be classical.
+Thus, we define genuine 3-way {\em nonclassicality} for quantum states and for nonlocal boxes (as well as for other types of multipartite processes, such as quantum measurements, quantum channels, and multi-time processes) as those that are nonfree relative to {\em LOSR supplemented by 2-way shared entanglement (LOSR2WSE)}.\footnote{One can define genuinely $k$-way nonclassicality among $n$ parties (where $k\leq n$) in an analogous manner: via LOSR supplemented by $(k-1)$-way shared entanglement~\cite{navascues2020genuine}.} \begin{defn}[resource-theoretic] A nonlocal box is {\em genuine 3-way nonlocal} and an entangled state is {\em genuine 3-way entangled} if and only if they cannot be obtained by LOSR2WSE, that is, local operations together with a source of correlations consisting of shared entanglement between each pair of parties and shared randomness among all three. \end{defn} These notions are illustrated in Figs.~\ref{genuinely3way} and ~\ref{non_locality}.
+Ref.~\cite{wolfe2021infl} discusses boxes that are genuine 3-way nonlocal in this sense, and Ref.~\cite{navascues2020genuine} discusses states that are genuine 3-way entangled in this sense.
+The causal structure of the free resources associated to LOSR2WSE has been termed the ``quantum triangle scenario with shared randomness''~\cite{wolfe2021infl,kraft2021quantum}.